 During Paramhansa Yogananda’s lifetime, he often talked about World Brotherhood Colonies and said, “Thousands of youths must go North, South, East, and West to spread these ideas.
 I am sowing these thoughts in the ether, and my words shall not die!”

 As a young disciple of Yogananda, Kriyananda was thrilled and inspired by this idea and vowed to help his guru make these communities a reality.
 After Yogananda’s passing in 1952, Kriyananda made several fruitless attempts to interest others in his guru’s organization in the idea of World Brotherhood Colonies.
 However, during this decade Swami Kriyananda saw much upheaval in his own life as well.
 He was forced to leave the organization, Self-Realization Fellowship, and spent a good deal of time searching for a way to continue serving his guru.
-(For more, see the books Faith is My Armor and A Place Called Ananda.)
+(For more, see the book Faith is My Armor.)